 About Mencap

 There are 1.4 million people with a learning disability in the UK.
-Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment and leisure facilities.
+Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment Employment means having a job. and leisure Leisure is when you have time to do things you enjoy like playing sports or going to the pub. facilities.

 Mencap supports thousands of people with a learning disability to live their lives the way they want.